Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 The xleaf driver is a xrt_driver whose life cycle is managed by a group driver and may or may not have real IO mem or IRQ resources.
-They are the real meat of xrt-mgmt and manage HW subsystems they are attached to.
+They manage HW subsystems they are attached to.

 A xleaf driver without real hardware resources manages in-memory states for xrt-mgmt.
-These in-memory states could be shared by multiple other xleaf.
+These states are shareable by other xleaf drivers.

 Xleaf drivers assigned to specific hardware resources drive a specific subsystem in the device.
 To manipulate the subsystem or carry out a task, a xleaf driver